-Thirty years ago, the United Nations Standard Minimum Rules for Non-custodial Measures (the Tokyo Rules) were adopted by the General Assembly.
-Ten years ago, the United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (the Bangkok Rules) were similarly adopted.
+Almost thirty years ago, the United Nations Standard Minimum Rules for Noncustodial Measures (the Tokyo Rules)1 were adopted by the General Assembly.

-So far, no reliable overview has been prepared of how community-based sentences are being used in practice in the different jurisdictions around the world.
-No readily available source is available.
-As noted by the Secretary-General in his report to the Thirteenth United Nations Congress in 2015,
+So far, no reliable global overview has been prepared of how community-based sentences2 are being used in practice in the different jurisdictions.3 No readily available source is available.
+As noted by the Secretary-General in his report to the Thirteenth United Nations Congress,

 Sentencing policies refer to the responses of the criminal justice system to the various offences as regards the types of sentences, including non-custodial measures.
 A comparative assessment of sentencing policies of criminal justice systems would require the analysis of the type of sentences, including the length of custodial sentences handed out to convicted persons, while taking account of the seriousness of the criminal offences committed.
-At the international level, there are no available data on the length and type of sentences that allow this type of comparative analysis.
+At the international level, there are no available data on the length and type of sentences that allow this type of comparative analysis.4